 - Reward and recognize individuals and teams who meet or exceed expectations.

 Organizations that culture a climate of accountability realize that their people are their most valuable asset.
 They can achieve great things by investing in their development and holding them accountable.
 When leaders build a culture of accountability within their organization, everyone benefits.
-Employees feel empowered to do their best work, and the organization as a whole functions more effectively and efficiently.
-If you want your organization to reach its full potential, it is essential to create a culture of accountability.
+Employees feel empowered to do their best, and the organization functions more effectively and efficiently.
+If you want your organization to reach its full potential, creating a culture of accountability is essential.

 Two Sides of the Accountability Coin